carenaudo/Menipy/CODEXLOG.md

 **Task:** Add manual contact point selection for sessile pipeline.

 **Summary:** Implemented `contour_line_intersection_near` helper and extended sessile geometry analysis to accept manually marked contact points.
 Updated GUI with a "Mark Contact Points" button enabling two-click selection and passing coordinates to the analysis.
 Added a unit test `test_intersection_near_selects_correct_point`.
 All tests pass (64 passed, 29 skipped).

+## Entry 127 - Alternative contact angle tab

+**Task:** Create an alternative contact angle analysis pipeline and GUI tab duplicating sessile functionality.

+**Summary:** Duplicated sessile analysis and drawing modules to *_alt.py versions and exposed them via package __init__ files.
+Added a new "Contact angle Alt" tab in the GUI with identical controls and hooked it to the new pipeline.
+Updated analysis method logic to handle the new mode.
+All tests pass.